elixir-lang/elixir-lang.github.com/README.markdown

 It is automatically transformed by [Jekyll](http://github.com/mojombo/jekyll) into a static site.

+## Contributing with the blog

+  Create a new file inside `_posts/YYYY-MM-DD-post-title.markdown` following the template:

+    ---
+    layout: post
+    title:
+    author:
+    category:
+    excerpt:
+    ---

+    Body text goes here...

+  Or use `_bin/newpost` to bootstrap a new post file:

+    export EDITOR=vim; _bin/newpost 'Post title'

 ## License

 * The Elixir logo and website contents are copyrighted to [Plataformatec](http://plataformatec.com.br/).